ccnmtl/digitaltibet/content/object/entrance_gate_kumbum_monastery.md

 +++
 source_title = "Private Collection (Gray Tuttle)"
 notes = "Entrance gate to Kumbum (Sku 'bum) Monastery, founded in 16th century; new construction in the 21st century.
-A hospital is visible in the background.\r\nPhoto taken: 2006" material = "Stone | Wood" object_use = "Agricultural" cultural_region = "Amdo"
+A hospital is visible in the background.
+Photo taken: 2006" material = "Stone | Wood" object_use = "Agricultural" cultural_region = "Amdo"